 Where to Find Multifamily Loans

-Apartment loans are loans that are used to finance 5+ individual residential units.
+Apartment loans are loans that are used to finance buildings with five or more residential units.
 In order to obtain an apartment loan, there are specific loan requirements that must be adhered to.
 Interest rates, terms, and qualifications vary depending on the loan.
 Traditional and local banks treat apartment loans as a commercial loan product.
 Qualifications are more stringent with these lenders.

-Apartment loan rates and terms vary depending on the institution issuing the loan.
-There are 3 major types of apartment loans.
-These include permanent government-backed apartment loans, permanent balance sheet loans, as well as some short-term loans.
+Apartment loan rates and terms vary depending on the lender and the property’s condition.
+There are three major types of apartment loans: permanent government-backed apartment loans, permanent balance sheet loans, and short-term loans.
 Each loan has its own criteria, qualification guidelines, and loan-to-value (LTV) or loan-to-cost (LTC).

 Apartment Loan Qualifications

-- A credit score of 650+ (Check your credit score for free here)
+- A minimum credit score of 650 (check your credit score for free here)

-- Occupancy rate over 85% to obtain permanent financing
+- Occupancy rate of 90% to obtain permanent financing

 Where to Find Apartment Loans

-Apartment loans can be found at local and national banks, credit unions and government agencies.
-The most common multifamily loans are issued by government-backed agencies such as Fannie Mae, Freddie Mac, and the Federal Housing Administration (FHA).
+Apartment loans can be found through local and national banks, credit unions, and government agencies.
+The most common apartment loans are guaranteed by government-backed agencies such as Fannie Mae, Freddie Mac, and the Federal Housing Administration (FHA).
 These government agencies do not lend money, but they will guarantee, or “back,” a loan, lowering risk to the lender.

 Hard Money Loans

-Hard money loans, referred to as fix-and-flip loans, are generally used to purchase investment properties that need to be rehabbed.
-They aren’t common when dealing with turnkey properties since these properties can be financed with other lower rate, long-term loans.
+Hard money loans, referred to as fix-and-flip loans, are generally used to purchase properties that need rehabilitation.
+They aren’t a common source of funding for turnkey properties since these properties can be financed through lower rate, long-term loans.
 Some turnkey real estate companies will only accept cash or hard money loans.
-They may be used is if an investor purchases a vacant turnkey property and needs to season it before refinancing to a long-term loan.
+They may be used if an investor purchases a vacant turnkey property and needs to season it before refinancing to a long-term loan.

-- Landlords who want to buy properties that aren’t in the same place where they live and/or work
+- Landlords who want to buy properties in a different location from home

-- First-time landlords who want to get their feet wet with real estate investing
+- First-time landlords who want to get started in real estate investing

-- Hands off landlords who are too busy to manage their own properties
+- Busy landlords who don’t want to manage their properties

 - Investors who want a long-term investment strategy with steady cash flow

-- Low-risk investors who don’t want the risk of flipping a property and hoping it sells
+- Low-risk investors who don’t want the risk of potential income loss from flipping a property

-- Owner occupants who want a property to move right into
+- Owner-occupants who want a move-in ready property

-- Investors doing a 1031 exchange since turnkey properties can be found and purchased quickly
+- Investors reinvesting gains through a 1031 exchange since turnkey properties can be purchased quickly

-Turnkey properties aren’t ideal for investors who want to do DIY repairs or who want to build sweat equity by fixing up a property with a fix and flip loan.
+Turnkey properties aren’t ideal for investors who enjoy DIY repairs or want to rehab a property with a fix-and-flip loan.
 They’re also not suited to investors who want to use a rehab loan to purchase and restore a buy-and-hold distressed property.
-Landlords who want to take a hands-on approach, meet tenants and visit the property also aren’t a good fit for turnkey properties since most of them come with a management company.
+Landlords who prefer a hands-on approach and want to engage with their tenants also aren’t a good fit for turnkey properties since most of them have a management company.

-For those landlords that want to manage their own properties instead, check out our landlord tips article.
-If you don’t want to deal with the turnkey real estate company at all and are instead looking for a deal, you can buy a property at an auction or purchase an REO property.
+For those landlords who want to manage their own properties, check out our landlord tips article.
+If you don’t want to deal with the turnkey real estate company and are instead looking for a deal, you can buy properties at auction or purchase a bank-owned property.

-Pros and Cons of Investing in Turnkey Real Estate
+Pros & Cons of Investing in Turnkey Real Estate

 Pros of Investing in Turnkey Real Estate

-- You don’t have to deal with contractors and a rehab timeline
+- No contractors: You don’t have to find and deal with contractors and a rehab timeline.

-- If you hire a turnkey real estate company, you don’t have to spend time managing the property, since many come with property managers.
+- Built-in property management: If you hire a turnkey real estate company, you don’t have to spend time managing the property, since many come with property managers.

 Cons of Investing in Turnkey Real Estate

-- You will spend more to acquire the property since it doesn’t need to be fixed up
+- More expensive properties: You will spend more money to acquire the property since it doesn’t need to be fixed up.

-- Giving up control to property managers: You have less control over the property if you use a management company
+- Giving up control to property managers: You have less control over the property if you use a management company.